 Concurrent to her curatorial and directorial experience, Lohnes is also a successful sculptor and video artist.
 Recent exhibits of her artwork include Hermaphrodite at The Invisible Dog Art Center, Brooklyn, Back to New York, HP Garcia Gallery, New York, NY, Escape from New York, Fabricolor Building, Paterson, NJ, and Play, Tufts University Art Gallery @ Aidekman Arts Center, Medford, MA.
 She has received numerous grants and awards including a Puffin Foundation Grant and a Vermont Studio Center Residency.
 Her work is included in several public and private collections.

 Lohnes is a member of the College Art Association and ArtTable.

 Curatorial Assistant of Art Collections & Exhibitions

 Sarah Mottalini is the Curatorial Assistant of Art Collections and Exhibitions at Union College and curates all student exhibitions in the Wikoff Student Gallery.
 Sarah has previous experience at both urban and university galleries, as well as at the Peabody Essex Museum in Salem, Massachusetts, in addition to several years working in the photography field in New York City.

-She holds a Bachelor of Arts degree in art history from Boston University.
+She holds a bachelor of arts degree in art history, cum laude, from Boston University.
 She is an artist, as well, and has exhibited her work in New York, Massachusetts, and Colorado, and was chosen as a NYFA MARK Program participant.